 Tapping on a planet, dwarf planet or moon will also switch your Sky View location to a point on its surface.
-You can return to your location on Earth by tapping on the purple band at the top of your screen.

 Menu Interface

 You can expand the Menu Interface to the height of your screen by pulling down on the tab at the bottom.
 This will reveal more tiles and buttons.